Michael Roth (politician): Party posts, 1987–present

 Roth joined the Social Democratic Party of Germany (SPD) as a pupil in 1987.
 In his party he served as Deputy Federal Chairperson of the Young Socialists (youth section of the SPD) from 1993 to 1995.
 He was a member of the executive committee of the North Hesse district branch of the SPD from 1996 to 2015, Chairman of the Hersfeld-Rotenburg subdistrict branch of the SPD from 2001 to 2011 and Secretary-General of the Hesse Land branch of the SPD from 2009 to 2014.

-From 2015 to 2019 he has been a member of the Executive Committee of the Hesse Land branch of the SPD and since 2017 member of the Executive Committee of the SPD.
+Roth was a member of the Executive Committee of the Hesse Land branch of the SPD from 2015 to 2019 and a member of the Executive Committee of the SPD from 2017 to 2023.

-On 2 July 2019, Michael Roth announced that he would be standing for election as SPD Chairperson in tandem with fellow party member Christina Kampmann.
+On 2 July 2019, Roth announced that he would be standing for election as SPD Chairperson in tandem with fellow party member Christina Kampmann.
 Campaigning under the slogan "With heart and steadfastness.
 Working together to launch a fresh start." they called for, among other things, an end to the balanced budget policy, more gender equality, a fundamental reform of the party, security in the digital transformation and the United States of Europe.
 The Kampmann/Roth duo received 16.3 percent of members' votes in the first round.
 They came in third and therefore did not qualify for the second-round run-off.